 - Good level of character and comfort, all with en-suite facilities.

-- Four nights in 3-star hotels, one night in a 2-star hotel, plus one in a fine mountain auberge
+- Two nights in a 3-star hotel, two in a fine chambres d’hotes du charme, one night in a 2-star hotel, plus one in a welcoming mountain auberge.

 - Diners showcasing regional specialities.